CVS Pharmacy Logo

 CVS Emblem

-Since the sign is most important for the sales service, the whole emphasis was placed on it.
+Since the sign is the most important part of the sales service, emphasis was placed on it.
 For this, the owners chose simple lettering with minimal decoration.
-At first, it was a small shield, then – a diagonal oblique line, now – a heart.
+At first, it was a small shield, a diagonal oblique line, and now a heart.

 Until 2016, a typeface from the Helvetica Black category was used, created by the studio Eduard Hoffmann & Max Miedinger and first published by Linotype.
-Then each part of the name got its style: another one was added to the already known font – called Lubalin Graph, thin, with serifs.
+Then, each part of the name got its style: another one was added to the already-known font – Lubalin Graph, which is thin and has serifs.

 CVS Symbol